cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/4-block_reward_and_transaction_fee/README.md

 # Unit 4 - Block Reward and Transaction Fee

 ## Learning Objectives

+> [!NOTE]
+>
-By the end of this unit, the learner should be able to:
+> By the end of this unit, you should be able to:
+>
-- Explain why incentives are necessary in blockchain
+> - [x] Explain why incentives are necessary in blockchain
-- Describe Sybil attacks and how incentives might mitigate them
+> - [x] Describe Sybil attacks and how incentives might mitigate them
-- Describe the different types of incentives
+> - [x] Describe the different types of incentives
-- Explain and compare incentive mechanisms in Bitcoin and Cardano
+> - [x] Explain and compare incentive mechanisms in Bitcoin and Cardano

 ## Introduction
 Hello everyone, and welcome.
 My name is [lecturer name].